Squirtle/lazy-newb-pack-qt/README.md

 Dependencies
 ------------
-The only dependancy for the qt Lazy Newb Pack GUI is qt 4.8, though Dwarf Fortress itself requires GTK+ 2+, SDL 1.2+, and SDL_image.
+The only dependency for the qt Lazy Newb Pack GUI is qt 4.8, though Dwarf Fortress itself requires GTK+ 2+, SDL 1.2+, and SDL_image.
 Since you will need to compile the qt LNP GUI, you will need the qt headers as well.
-If you are using a distrobution which seperates these from the main package, such as Ubuntu or Debian, this means installing the dev package.
+If you are using a distribution which separates these from the main package, such as Ubuntu or Debian, this means installing the dev package.

 Install
 -------